 Is your state’s PDMP integration funded?

-As of April 2020, PDMPs are available in 49 states, D.C., and Guam, with less than half being fully funded.
+As of May 2021, PDMPs are available in all 50 states, D.C., and Guam, with less than half being fully funded.
+Missouri was the last state to implement a statewide PDMP after the State Legislature gave final approval with the SB 63 bill.

 Funding and integration status changes frequently.
 Check here for updates.